 "We invented Spam," the 27-year-old novelist tells weekends on All Things Considered host Guy Raz.

-"My mom has a tape from when I was, like 2 years old, talking with my grandma, telling her a story that's really elaborate about werewolves and wolves," she says.
+"My mom has a tape from when I was, like, 2 years old, talking with my grandma, telling her a story that's really elaborate about werewolves and wolves," she says.

-"I loved my job, but I really wasn't making very much money doing it," she said.
-"I'd always written, I always wanted to be published, but I think at that point, I was, like, I need to focus in and do this.
-I want to make this happen."
+"I loved my job, but I really wasn't making very much money doing it," she says.
+"I'd always written, I always wanted to be published, but I think at that point, I was like, 'I need to focus in and do this.
+I want to make this happen.' "

 So she quit to pursue her dream.
-This was in 2008, and Hocking had almost a dozen novels on her computer.
+That was in 2008, and Hocking had almost a dozen novels on her computer.
 She sent manuscripts to more than 50 literary agents.
 She got a lot of form-letter rejections back, one after another.
 Sorry, they'd say, it's not the right kind of thing for us.

 She started to wonder whether the problem was the kind of fiction she was writing.
-Maybe, she thought, it was too dark.
-Too intense.
+Maybe, she thought, it was too dark, too intense.

-"I kind of re-evaluated myself and what was popular, and what I really felt were my strengths," Hocking says.
-"I went to Walmart and I was looking at all the bestselling titles they had."
+"I kind of re-evaluated myself and what was popular and what I really felt were my strengths," Hocking says.
+"I went to Walmart and I was looking at all the best-selling titles they had."

 Hocking went home and wrote her first paranormal romance — in 15 days.

-She wrote and re-wrote, edited and re-edited, but still no one was interested in publishing her work.
+She wrote and rewrote, edited and re-edited, but still no one was interested in publishing her work.
 On a whim, she decided to self-publish a few of her books online for anyone to download.
 She waited.